guidance-guarantee-programme/pension_guidance/content/pension_summary/how_my_pension_is_taxed.en.md

 Your provider will also take off any tax due on your State Pension.

 You may pay emergency tax when you take money from your pot.
-You can [claim this back](https://www.gov.uk/claim-tax-refund/you-get-a-pension) from HM Revenue and Customs.
+You can [claim this back](https://www.gov.uk/claim-tax-refund/you-get-a-pension){: target="_blank"} from HM Revenue and Customs.

 ### If you continue to work